Definition and Nature of Work

 Petroleum Employment and Outlook

 The job and employment outlook for petroleum engineers is quite good.
-The BLS reports that the demand for these professionals is expected to increase by about 17 percent from 2010 to 2020.
+The BLS reports that the demand for these professionals is expected to increase by about 8% from 2021 to 2031.
 This means growth from 30,200 to 35,300 jobs.
 However, changes in oil prices could also affect employment growth.

 If oil prices rise, the need for companies to hire more petroleum engineers will also increase.
 This is because companies will have to adopt more complex operations.
 They may have to drill deeper and find other areas where oil and gas are abundant.